How proposed capital gains tax changes could have impacted your life insurance

 A key benefit of universal life insurance is that you don’t have to die to get that extra money back out of your policy.
 Known as a “pre-death distribution,” or “surrender,” this action takes money out of your life insurance policy and puts it back in your pocket.

-The bad news is that cash value withdrawals from life insurance are taxed as other income, not capital gains.
+If you’re among those using a universal life insurance policy to invest, you’ll be happy to know there were no proposed changes in the way cash value withdrawals are taxed.
+The bad news is that cash value withdrawals from life insurance are always taxed as other income, not capital gains.
 That means you’ll pay tax on 100% of the gain from your investments – a higher overall tax bill than if the withdrawal were taxed as a capital gain.

-An alternative to withdrawing cash value from your life insurance policy is to take a loan using your policy as collateral.
+An alternative to withdrawing cash value from your life insurance policy is to take a personal loan using your life policy as collateral.
 You may be able to borrow between 75 to 90% of the cash surrender value of your policy as an alternative to cashing out your life insurance.
 Your financial advisor or insurance broker can help you understand your options.

 The bottom line